kamilmuzyka/reviseus/README.md

 -   Posts on the home and group pages load lazily (pagination implemented with the Intersection Observer API).

--   Users can create public or private groups.
+-   Users can create public and private groups.

--   Group members can easily generate an invitation link for others.
+-   Group members can generate invitation links for others.

 -   Public groups can be viewed and joined by anyone.
 They are also included in the search results.